![]() |

 This is a free-writing course, with responsive essays being the focus.
 In class students write short pieces in response to images and music, and then share their work, getting class feedback in order to inspire good revisions.
 Writing is done in class and at home.
 This is not the standardized formulaic five-paragraph approach to essay writing, and a variety of interesting essays will result.

-Eight - ten one-hour classes (recommended for grades 3-12).
-Additional materials fee.
+Eight – ten one-hour classes

-90-minute classes
+Two-hour classes

 Art is a primary resource that leads directly to the understanding of culture and history.
 Each class aims to increase awareness of time and space, as well as teach the history of the particular culture and era.
 Maps are used, timelines are created, and examples of art are examined and discussed by the students.
 Hands-on activities are selected in order to enhance the understanding of the art form and of the time period.